dustinmaas/simple-aiml-workflow/model-server/tests/README.md

 ## Test Implementation

+Tests use:
-- Tests use temporary files for model creation and then upload them to the model server
+- Temporary files for model creation
-- Tests are designed to clean up after themselves by deleting any models created during testing
-- The container's actual model storage directory is used, with models being clearly named for testing and then deleted
+- The container's actual model storage directory
+- Cleanup processes to remove test models
-- Each test is isolated and doesn't depend on the state created by other tests
+- Isolated test cases that don't depend on other tests